bituann/ai-rag-document-search/README.md

 - For Spring AI usage consult the Spring AI docs: https://spring.io/projects/spring-ai
 - For Chroma and OpenAI configuration, consult their respective docs (Chroma, OpenAI).

-## Contributing

-Contributions are welcome.
-Please read `CONTRIBUTING.md` if present.
-If not present, open an issue to discuss major changes before creating a PR.

 ## Maintainers

 - Repository owner: `bituann` (see GitHub repo for contact details)

-## License

-See the `LICENSE` file in the repository for license details.

 ---

-File: `README.md` (project root) — created by project maintainer
-# ai-rag-document-search
-A backend service that takes a document and answers a user's questions on it using Retrieval-Augmented Generation (RAG)